ankrutik/notes/aws/solutions_arch_cert/notes.md

 PCI DSS certified: certified to store credit cards information

-API access can use Identity Federation and MFA.
+For API access, users can use Identity Federation and MFA.

 **Power users** have **full access** to all AWS resources **minus administration** of users and groups.

 Users, groups, and policies are universal and not restricted to regions.

-AWS Policy Simulator helps check what users will be able to do if certain policies are applied.
+**AWS Policy Simulator** helps check what users will be able to do if certain policies are applied.

 https://aws.amazon.com/iam/faqs/